SanaD-03-alali/Image-Segmentation-using-Unet/README.md

 ## Model

-The model used is a pretrained UNet architecture from `torchvision`.
+The model used is a pretrained UNet architecture from `segmentation_models_pytorch`.
 It is fine-tuned to handle the dataset’s specific characteristics and improve segmentation performance over multiple trials.

 ---